deusXmachina-dev/ProcessSimulatePlugin/INSTALLER_README.md

 ## Installation Process

 1. Run `DeusXMachinaCommand_Setup_1.0.0.0.exe`
-2. The installer validates that Tecnomatix is installed
+2. The installer locates Tecnomatix Process Simulate via registry and validates the path
-3. If Tecnomatix is not found, the installer exits with an error message
+3. If not found, you will be prompted to enter the path manually (must contain `eMPower\\DotNetCommands`)
 4. Files are copied to: `{Tecnomatix}\eMPower\DotNetCommands\`
 5. Users must restart Tecnomatix eMPower to load the new plugin